aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Reduction

-Grants a reduction of a configurable percentage based on the basket value for the delivery or payment option.
-If you would like to promote certain delivery or payment options, you can reduce the costs of the order by a defined percentage.
+Grants a reduction of a configurable percentage based on the basket value if the delivery or payment option was chosen.
+If you would like to promote certain delivery or payment options, you can reduce the amount of the order by a defined percentage.
 The reduction can be granted only, if the total value of the basket is above a minimum and/or below a maximum value.

 reduction.percent (required)
 : Decimal value of the reduction in percent.
 The value must not contain the percent sign (%) and the fractional part must be separated by a decimal point, e.g. "2.5", to reduce each Euro, Dollar or any other currency by 0.025.